alvaroallencar/alvaroallencar/README.md

 ## Hi there!
 I'm Álvaro Alencar!

-🧑‍💻 Automation Engineer an Software Developer
+🧑‍💻 Automation Engineer and Software Developer

 🧠 There is always something new to learn!